NewBie1993/NewBie1993.github.io/_posts/blog/2017-01-21-Red-Black-Trees(2).md

 another violation.

-Having shown that each iteration of the loop maintains the invariant, we have shown that RB-INSERT-FIXUP correctly restores the red-black properties.
+Having shown that each iteration of the loop maintains the invariant, we have shown that `RB-INSERT-FIXUP` correctly restores the red-black properties.

 **Analysis**

-What is the running time of RB-INSERT?
-Since the height of a red-black tree on n nodes is O(lg n), lines 1–16 of RB-INSERT take O(lg n) time.
-In RB-INSERTFIXUP, the while loop repeats only if case 1 occurs, and then the pointer z moves two levels up the tree.
+What is the running time of `RB-INSERT`?
+Since the height of a red-black tree on n nodes is O(lg n), lines 1–16 of `RB-INSERT` take O(lg n) time.
+In `RB-INSERTFIXUP`, the while loop repeats only if case 1 occurs, and then the pointer z moves two levels up the tree.
 The total number of times the while loop can be executed is therefore O(lg n).
-Thus, RB-INSERT takes a total of O(lg n) time.
+Thus, `RB-INSERT` takes a total of O(lg n) time.
 Moreover, it never performs more than two rotations, since the while loop terminates if case 2 or case 3 is executed.